calvin123xu/discogs-vi-dataset/README.md

 In the VI literature the set of tracks that are versions of each other is defined as a *clique*.
 Here’s an example of the metadata for a [clique](./data/example_clique.json). *Discogs-VI* contains approximately 1.9 million versions belonging to around 348,000 cliques, while *Discogs-VI-YT* includes approximately 493,000 versions across about 98,000 cliques.

 This website accompanies the dataset and the related publication, providing summary information, instructions on access and usage, as well as the code to re-create the dataset, including audio downloads from the matched YouTube videos.
+The code for dataset re-creation can be found [here](https://github.com/MTG/discogs-vi-dataset).

 ## Table of contents